TalixAI/Elo/README.md

 # Elo
-An autonomous AI system that evolves towards AGI
+An advanced AI system focused on towards AGI

 # Abstract